UK national selection for the Eurovision Song Contest: 2000s

-The 2004 selection was totally different and had a hugely increased budget.
+The 2004 selection was completely different and had a hugely increased budget.
 Gone was the Song For Europe name, replaced with Making Your Mind Up.
 The radio semi-final was also gone, although the songs were presented on a regular edition of Top of the Pops two weeks prior to the live final.
 The six songs were performed live in a prime time Saturday night show hosted by Terry Wogan and Gaby Roslin with additional programmes on BBC Three hosted by Paddy O'Connell and Lorraine Kelly.
 Last year's ESC winner Sertab Erener performed "Everyway That I Can" to open the show.
 This raised the profile of the competition, although there was criticism of the fact that four of the six acts were from reality TV shows.
 The winner, chosen by 70% regional televoting (regions awarding 0,2,4,6,8 and 12 points) and 30% SMS and Interactive voting, was James Fox, who had finished fifth in the second series of Fame Academy, with a gentle ballad "Hold on To Our Love", written by Gary Miller and Tim Woodcock.
 Viewing figures were peaked at over 7 million for the results show.
 The song finished 16th at the contest in Istanbul.

 For 2005, six songs dropped to five, and the show was moved to an early Saturday evening slot on 5 March, to avoid a clash with Comic Relief Does Fame Academy; and Natasha Kaplinsky replaced Gaby Roslin as co-host with Sir Terry Wogan.
 The press focused on two performers.
 Javine Hylton who is a relatively well-known urban singer, and Katie Price, aka Jordan, a famous glamour model.
 The other contestants included former 3SL bandmember Andy Scott-Lee, the 1996 British Eurovision entry Gina G and unknown opera trio Tricolore.
 The voting itself was the same format as the previous year, but this time an online jury was added to decide between the contestants to take account of the views of those watching in the rest of Europe to get a sense of how the songs would fare at the Contest.
 After an exciting voting sequence, Javine came out on top with her ethno-urban song "Touch My Fire", although she also caused some controversy when she briefly fell out of her top during an energetic dance routine.
 At the 50th Eurovision Song Contest held in Kyiv, Javine finished 22nd out of 24 participants in the final, the UK's second poorest finish ever.